 I am a Nicholas Sparks fan.
-I have all his book and fell in love with every books he wrote.
+I have all his book and fell in love with every book he wrote.
 I became a fan when I watched the movie "Message in a Bottle" starring Kevin Costner and Robyn Wright when I was in college.
-I cried during the last part of the movie.
+I cried during the last part of that movie.
 I found out back then that the movie was actually based from a novel written by Nicholas Sparks.
 I didn't know him at that time and the movie made me curious about his other novels.
-I immediately went to powerbooks and bought every books he wrote that I've missed.
+I immediately went to Powerbooks and bought every book he wrote that I've missed.
 Yep, I read them all and loved it.
 I particularly like A Walk To Remember, The Wedding, Dear John and The Lucky One but my favorite so far is "The Choice."

 A Nicholas Sparks fan would definitely know that he likes to kill off one of his characters in the book and be effective in doing it, but he failed on this one.